annazuo/NLP-HW-3/README.md

 ## Part 2
 ### Part 2.1
+#### Short Description of Code:
+In the finetune_bert.py file, the functions can be run in command line by running in the following format:
+    python finetune_bert.py function_name
+In my code, the preprocessing function (which calls the get_parses function) takes in a data subset and preprocesses it.
+To run preprocessing on all three subsets, we run the create_pp function.

-Note: run preprocessing and save files by running the following command line:
+Run preprocessing save the files (train set, val set, test set, rel_pos vocab, deprel vocab) by running the following command line:
     python finetune_bert.py create_pp

+#### Results:
 See file included for en_gum_10.tsv

 ### Part 2.2
+#### Short Description of Code:
+In the finetune_bert.py file, the functions can be run in command line by running in the following format:
+    python finetune_bert.py function_name
+In my code, the run_model function maps the targets to indices, creates dataloaders, and trains and evaluates the model by calling the FinetuneBert model class, and the following functions: map_to_idx, pad_list_of_tensors, pad_collate_fn, and subword_cleaning.
+To run the model on all three lambdas, we run the lambda_tuning function.

-Note: run finetuning for the 3 lambdas and save the model states by running the following command line:
+Run finetuning for the 3 lambdas and save the model states by running the following command line:
     python finetune_bert.py lambda_tuning

+#### Results:
 See files included for bert-parser-0.25.pt, bert-parser-0.5.pt, bert-parser-0.75.pt

 For Lambda=0.25